 You always have the right to refuse to give up answers to questions that might incriminate you.
 You may be required to give your identification to a police officer, but beyond that, you do not need to tell a police officer things like where you were going or where you were coming from, and you do not need to give up information about drugs or admit to anything that might lead to jail time.

 Refusing a police officer’s questions can be difficult, but you should try to be polite and firm.
-If you do not want to answer questions – either because you’re not comfortable answering questions or because they might lead to being charged with a crime – just politely tell the officer that you are not answering any questions until you have a lawyer present.
+If you do not want to answer questions – either because you’re not comfortable answering questions or because they might lead to being charged with a crime – just politely tell the officer that you are not answering any questions until you have an Atlantic City drug possession lawyer present.

 Should I Get a Lawyer for Drug Charges in NJ?